 A Blueprint for Cancer Research in the Next Decade

-Tremendous progress has been achieved over the 40 years since President Richard Nixon signed the National Cancer Act in December 1971.
-That landmark legislation led to major U.S. government investment in cancer research that has spurred significant increases in survival and a revolution in our biological understanding of cancer.
-Many of these advances are highlighted in the Timeline section of this site.
+Tremendous progress has been achieved over the 50 years since the American Society of Clinical Oncology was founded.
+Investment in cancer research has increased dramatically, spurring major increases in survival and a revolution in our biological understanding of cancer.
+Many of these advances are highlighted in the Cancer Progress Timeline.

 Cancer science is undergoing revolutionary change.
 Thanks to a rapidly growing understanding of the biology of cancer, treatments can increasingly be targeted to the molecular "on-off" switches that drive uncontrolled growth of cancer cells.
 Cancer is increasingly defined – and treatments developed – according to molecular characteristics, not only location in the body.
 At the same time, new technologies – from fields such as nanotechnology, medical imaging and health information technology (HIT) – are leading to entirely new ways to develop therapies.